 The advertisement should be a reflection of the organisation, and different organisations will have their own way of making it as eye-catching as possible, using their logos and words which are commonly associated with their brands.

 However, there are some general recommendations which make a job advertisement more effective, which include:

 - Making sure it is easy to understand – it should be succinct and to the point.

 - Ensuring all key elements of the job are included to make it as attractive as possible to potential candidates.

 - Stating how candidates should apply, such as by giving an email address, website link or telephone number.

-- Stating what a clear closing date is for all applications.
+- Stating a clear closing date for all applications.

 - Making sure that all potential candidates are given exactly the same information, including internal candidates or those applying via an agency.

 - Ensuring that the advert is completely anti-discriminatory.